 Many Japanese cars that are being imported into Pakistan come with the start-stop system.
 These cars also have a pre-stop idle reduction function, which automatically stops the engine when the car is at 7km/h or less when brakes are applied.
 Even with the engine stopped, the car’s electrical systems like audio and navigation are still available for use.
 When the car is in start-stop mode, its AC goes to ventilation mode.
 When the brakes are released, the engine starts up instantly.

 In 2008, Mazda tried to introduce a theoretical Smart Idle Stop System (SISS).
 The idea of this system was to make the engine start without relying on the starter motor.
 The idea behind SISS was to stop all four pistons in the engine halfway through their stroke.
 In order to restart the engine, a cylinder in its compression stroke would get a small squirt of fuel, which would cause just enough combustion to get the crank spinning.
 This system, however, didn’t get materialized.
 Mazda then designed the “i-stop” system.

 (Video Courtesy: Johnson Controls)

-A few cars that are imported into Pakistan with the start-stop system include Daihatsu Mira, Suzuki Wagon R and Suzuki Alto.
-The start-stop technology increases fuel efficiency by 4-7 kilometres of in-city driving.
+A few cars that are imported into Pakistan with the start-stop system include Daihatsu Mira Eco Idle, Suzuki Wagon R and Suzuki Alto.
+The start-stop technology increases fuel efficiency by 4-7 kilometers of in-city driving.